abhishekarya1/DSA-2k23/ll.md

 ## Fast and Slow Pointers
 **Find middle of a LL**: Hare & Tortoise technique: `while(fast && fast -> next)`

-**Detect loop (Floyd's cycle detection)**: use Hare & Tortoise technique.
+**Detect loop (Floyd's cycle detection algorithm)**: use Hare & Tortoise technique.
 If a cycle is present, then they'll definitely meet after a finite number of steps.
+- use normal `while` loop with check `slow == fast` right after updating them
+- use `do ... while` loop and no such check is required in loop body

 **Find the starting point of cycle**: move simultaneously from meet point of `slow` and `fast` and the head of LL, answer is when they point to the same node, algebraic proof below:
 ```txt